Owner of Pismo's, Westwood's to sue Fresno over COVID-19 business closures

 FRESNO, Calif.
 (KFSN) -- Fresno restaurant owner David Fansler has filed a legal claim in an effort to sue the City of Fresno for its enforcement of state-mandated business closures on his businesses amid the COVID-19 pandemic.

-Attorneys for Fansler claim the city used code enforcement officers to carry out a "discriminatory attack" against his three restaurants, Pismo's Coastal Grill, Westwood's BBQ and Yosemite Ranch Cafe.
+Attorneys for David Fansler claim the city used code enforcement officers to carry out a "discriminatory attack" against his three restaurants, Pismo's Coastal Grill, Westwood's BBQ and Yosemite Ranch.

 RELATED: Pismo's in Fresno gets 'cease and desist' letter after serving beer to customer